aleron75/mageres/README.md

 * [Magento Certification](https://u.magento.com/certification) - The catalog of all Magento certifications
 * [Resources for the Magento 2 Certified Professional Front End Developer exam](https://github.com/fisheye-academy/m2cpfed-training) - Slide decks used internally at Fisheye to help them prepare for taking the Magento 2 front end certification
 * [SwiftOtter Certification Resources](https://swiftotter.com/certifications) - Courses, Study Guides and Practice Tests for Magento 2 Certifications
+* [The (unofficial) 2020 Magento Certification Challenge](https://swiftotter.com/2020-magento-certification-challenge/) - Are you ready to become certified?
+Join a group of other professionals seeking to boost their knowledge.

 ## Books